Delboy/DryDrops/README.md

     - The user has the option to add an image.
 If none is chosen then a default image is used.
     - Clicking the 'Add Product' button at the bottom of the form will create the product providing there are no errors on the form.

     ![Products-Management-Add](assets/images/product-management-add.png)

 - #### Edit Product
+    - The Edit product page can only be accessed by superusers.
     - The Edit Product page can be accessed from two places.
 By clicking the 'edit' button at the bottom of the product's card.
 Or by clicking the edit button located under the image on the products detail page.
     - Accessing the page loads what is essentially the add product page, with the details of the product already filled in.
     - The image field displays a thumbnail of the current image and has a checkbox option to remove it.
 Checking this will change the image to the default image.